Destination Guide

 1,040 km²

-About Lake Natron
+Why travel to Lake Natron

 Lake Natron is one of Earth's most extreme and visually spectacular natural environments.
 Located in northern Tanzania near the Kenyan border, this shallow alkaline lake stretches 57 kilometers long and sits at the base of the active Ol Doinyo Lengai volcano, Africa's only active carbonatite volcano.